This is a commision post written in collaboration with Lionshome.

 - Recycle jars for storing pens, scissors and paint brushes.
-Baskets are useful for stamps, play dough tools etc. Make your art space visually appealing for kids.
+Baskets are useful for stamps, play dough tools etc. Make your art space visually appealing to kids.

 - Trays are great for making clean up easy but also for saving a project so it can be moved from the kitchen table for meal times and brought back when your child wants to continue the activity.
 Trays are particularly good for play dough.